Overview

 - Lunch, prizes, network, meet neighbors

-- Space is limited & registration required, call 586-345-0225
+- Space is limited & registration required, call 586-345-0225 to register or with question

 A free program to support mom and baby through your child’s first year.
 We offer free baby supplies and education.
 Clients learn to set goals for baby’s first year and work with a case manager for one-on-one help.
 Call the clinic to set up an appointment with Alexis Harvey, Community Health Worker.